twhalsema/walman/README.md

 ## How to use this portfolio
 Please feel free to just look at the code I have prepared.
 However, if you would like to actually try out <b>Walman</b> for yourself, please follow these steps to get it up an running on your own lab environment.

-### Requirements/Assumptions
+### Requirements
 To use the <b>Walman</b> demo, you will need to have the following in place:
 - Three VMs - 2 with RHEL9 and 1 with RHEL8.
 I intend to provide sometime soon a Bash script which will automatically provision these in VirtualBox.
-- Separate Linux host or workstation with Ansible configured and able to connect to the 3 VMs without a password and with nopasswd sudo access.
+- Separate Linux host or workstation with Ansible controller configured and able to connect to the 3 VMs without a password and with nopasswd sudo access.
 - Account on 1password.com with a vault called <b>wallman_test</b> and a Service Account which has access to make changes in that vault.
 I have provided a guide on how to do this here: #<<link to the guide here when it's ready>>#
+- Updated the <b>ansible/vars/walmanvars.yaml</b> file with a value for onepass_token (token for your 1password Service Account).
+- Updated the <b>ansible/vars/walmanvars.yaml</b> file with a value for ansible_running_account (local account running Ansible on the controller).

 ### Configure the test environment
 Once you have the above requirements in place, the Ansible project I have provided will take care of the rest.
 But before you use it, update the <b>inventory</b> file with the names of your hosts.
 The dbserver should be the RHEL8 VM.
 The two dbclient servers should be RHEL9.